David-Durst/embeddedHaskellAetherling/theory/Basic.md

 In hardware accelerators, all operators are implemented using separate hardware components that run in parallel.
 If two functions are composed in the sequence language (such as `g . f`), they form a pipeline.
-`f`'s hardware component emits output that is consumed as input by `g`'s component'.
+`f`'s hardware component produces values that are consumed by `g`'s component'.
 All composed operators in a pipeline must process data over the same amount of time, which we count in clock cycles.
-This requirement is known as **time matching**
+This requirement is known as **time matching**.

-In addition to a time property, operators and pipelines also have input throughputs and output throughputs.
+In addition matching time, operators in a pipeline must also match throughputs.
 A **throughput** (or **rate**) is the average number of atoms accepted or emitted per clock.
+Each operator has both an input and output throughput, which may be different.
 In a pipeline, the output throughput of each producer function must equal the input throughput of its consumer function.
 In `g . f`, `f`'s output throughput must equal `g`'s input throughput.
 This requirement is known as **producer-consumer rate matching**.